Karol115/EU4_RPC/README.md

 start "" "{eu4-RPC_path}"
 ```

-When you are creating bat file manually this can be useful: create shortcut to .bat and change icon(Original exe shortcut->Change Icon->copy path and paste to shortcut icon for .bat).
+This can be useful: create shortcut to .bat and change icon(Original exe shortcut->Change Icon->copy path and paste to shortcut icon for .bat).
 Done!!!